hsghori/CS-Notes/high-performance-computer-architecture.md

 power which is not desirable.
 Thus, to improve performance we began developing __multiprocessors__ which contained multiple cores on a single chip and therefore were bale to see drastic performance improvements.

-__Flyn's taxonomy of parallel machines__ is a simplistic classification scheme for computers capable of parallelization.
-Flyn's taxonomy considers a processor in terms of the number of instruction streams handled at once and the number of data streams processed by the instruction streams.
+__Flynn's taxonomy of parallel machines__ is a simplistic classification scheme for computers capable of parallelization.
+Flynn's taxonomy considers a processor in terms of the number of instruction streams handled at once and the number of data streams processed by the instruction streams.

 Classification | Instruction Stream | Data Streams | Example